Wacky-Mole/WackysDatabase/README.md

 For Multiplayer, the mod has been locked down to prevent easy cheating, but I recommend https://valheim.thunderstore.io/package/Azumatt/AzuAntiCheat/ and https://valheim.thunderstore.io/package/Smoothbrain/ServerCharacters/ as well.

+## Warning 1.2.5 and Lower will delete wackysDatabase folder in Plugins on Update, please backup.

 ## Configuration file BepInEx/config/WackyMole.WackysDatabase.cfg